Konstantin N. Svitnev: Notable cases

-In 2009 Mr. Svitnev acted for Ms. Natalia Gorskaya in a famous Gorskaya v Russia case in St. Petersburg, which allowed a birth certificate to the name of a single woman who became mother through surrogacy for the first time in Russia.
-With Svitnev's legal help Natalia Gorskaya won a ruling holding that single women have the same right to become mothers through surrogacy as married ones.
+In 2009, Svitnev represented Natalia Gorskaya in Gorskaya v Russia in St. Petersburg, which, for the first time in Russia, granted a birth certificate under the name of a single woman who became a mother through surrogacy.
+The ruling held that single women have the same right to become mothers through surrogacy as married ones.

-In Aug.
-2010 Konstantin Svitnev won a case in a Moscow court that ruled in favour of his client, the first Russian man who became father through surrogacy.
-Basing on a previous Svitnev's precedent victory regarding single women's right to procreate through surrogacy and on art.
-19 of the Russian Constitution, the court decided that single men have the same right to become fathers through surrogacy in Russia.
-The case established for the first time that surrogacy for single men is enforceable in Russia.
+In August 2010, Svitnev won a case in a Moscow court that ruled in favour of his client, the first Russian man to became a father through surrogacy.
+Based on the previous victory regarding single women's right to procreate through surrogacy and on article 19 of the Russian Constitution, the court decided that single men have the same right to become fathers through surrogacy in Russia.

-Oct.
-2010: Svitnev won a precedent case for Natalia Klimova, well-known businesswoman from St. Petersburg.
-After her only son Artiom's death she became mother and grandmother at the same time - through surrogacy - using her late son's frozen sperm kept at a local IVF clinic and donated oocytes.
-The court made the State registration authority (ZAGS) to register her newborn son and grandson Egor in her name.
+In October 2010, Svitnev won a precedent case for Natalia Klimova, a well-known businesswoman from St. Petersburg.
+After her only son Artiom's death she became a mother and a grandmother at the same time, through surrogacy, using her late son's frozen sperm kept at a local IVF clinic and donated oocytes.
+The court made the state registration authority (ZAGS) register her newborn son and grandson Egor in her name.

-March 2011: In another case Svitnev represented the first Russian man who fathered twins through surrogacy to allow him to be listed as their father and the only parent in St. Petersburg.
+In March 2011, in St. Petersburg, Svitnev represented the first Russian man to father twins through surrogacy, allowing him to be listed as their father and only parent.

-Oct.
-2014: Mr. Svitnev represented another client, a single man who became father through surrogacy in the Supreme Court of Russia.
-The highest judicial authority in Russia ruled in favor of Svitnev's client making it possible for him to be listed as father and the only parent of his child born to a surrogate.
+In October 2014, Svitnev represented another client at the Supreme Court of Russia, a single man who became a father through surrogacy.
+The court ruled in favor of Svitnev's client, making it possible for him to be listed as the father and the only parent of his child.

-In Jan.
-2015 Konstantin Svitnev won Paradiso and Campanelli v.
-Italy case at the European Court of Human Rights.
+In January 2015, Svitnev won Paradiso and Campanelli v.
+Italy at the European Court of Human Rights.